Circular economy: Lifecycle-value stream matrix

-Circular Engineering Lifecycle Implementation Challenges and Opportunities

-Adopting an engineering circular lifecycle approach undeniably brings a considerable set of challenges.
-Complex engineering systems, especially those with extended lifecycles and intricate safety and certification governance frameworks, may encounter difficulties while transitioning to renewable energy sources.
-However, the circular lifecycle concept is adaptable to a broad range of manufactured and engineered products, affirming its universal applicability.

-The primary challenge within organizations will be a mindset shift and establishment of these innovative methodologies.
-Despite these hurdles, the implementation of this engineering lifecycle approach holds enormous potential for both consumers and businesses.
-This is especially true when a collaborative, through-life service approach is applied, highlighting the vast economic opportunities that can arise from embracing circularity in engineering lifecycles.
+The key to implementing the circular lifecycle for complex engineering systems is ensuring the engineering design team have a solid understanding of the product's ecosystem.
+The Lifecycle-Value Stream Matrix for complex and certified circular systems assists engineers and product design teams in visualizing the product's ecosystem more effectively.

+The matrix captures the key value stream stakeholders, through the supply chain at the various levels of increasing complexity of system and equipment design.
+These suppliers will change throughout the life cycle.
+In the initial design phase of a complex engineering system the system-level design engineers would specify requirements and design the overall engineering system itself.
+As the high level design comes together, sub-system and equipment level suppliers are engaged and integrated into the platform and systems level design.
+Successful circular engineering principles are specified and designed within the overall platform requirements from the Innovate stage of the engineering lifecycle.
+As the engineering lifecycle continues, circular principles should continue to flow through the supply chain value stream, with each company challenging their suppliers to innovate and deliver products and services that facilitate circular operation and usage of the engineering system.

 Adoption and applications by industry

-Textile industry

-A circular economy within the textiles industry refers to the practice of clothes and fibers continually being recycled, to re-enter the economy as much as possible rather than ending up as waste.
+Textiles

+A circular economy for textiles embraces a broad spectrum of practices, including the sale of second‑hand clothing, garment‑rental services, repair of damaged apparel, collection and recycling of textile waste, and the design and production of garments intended for durability and made from recycled fibers.

-A circular textile economy is in response to the current linear model of the fashion industry, "in which raw materials are extracted, manufactured into commercial goods, and then bought, used, and eventually discarded by consumers" (Business of Fashion, 2017).
+A circular textile economy is in response to the current linear model of the fashion industry, "in which raw materials are extracted, manufactured into commercial goods, and then bought, used, and eventually discarded by consumers".
 'Fast fashion' companies have fueled the high rates of consumption which further magnify the issues of a linear system.
-"The take-make-dispose model not only leads to an economic value loss of over $500 billion per year but also has numerous negative environmental and societal impacts" (Business of Fashion, 2018).
+"The take-make-dispose model not only leads to an economic value loss of over $500 billion per year but also has numerous negative environmental and societal impacts."
 Such environmental effects include tons of clothing ending up in landfills and incineration, while the societal effects put human rights at risk.
 A documentary about the world of fashion, The True Cost (2015), explained that in fast fashion, "wages, unsafe conditions, and factory disasters are all excused because of the needed jobs they create for people with no alternatives."
 This shows that fast fashion is harming the planet in more ways than one by running on a linear system.